sussmanLab/cellGPU/INSTALLATION.md

-# Installation
+# INSTALLATION

 A general makefile is included with the repository.
 To install on your system, update the CUDA_LIB, CUDA_INC, LIB_CUDA, LIB_CGAL, LIB_NETCDF paths, and make sure the PATH and LD_LIBRARY_PATH environment variables are appropriately set.
-From there, a simple "make" will do the trick.
+Create the /obj and /obj/cuobj directories, and from there, a simple "make" will do the trick.

 # Requirements